Look to the Community to Build Results-Oriented Wellness Programs

-Tap into community resources and activities to help create a sustainable workplace wellness program with a bigger impact on employees.
+Tap into community resources and activities to help create sustainable results-oriented wellness programs with a bigger impact on employees.

-Moenck was one of three wellness experts who shared their strategies for creating a results-oriented workplace wellness program—with community collaboration – at The Alliance Learning Circle on “Wellness Success in the Workplace” at Monona Terrace on Jan.
-21.
+Moenck was one of three wellness experts who shared their strategies for creating results-oriented wellness programs—with community collaboration – at The Alliance Learning Circle on “Wellness Success in the Workplace” at Monona Terrace on Jan.
+21, 2016.

 blog continues below video

 Aprilaire’s focus shifted to include community collaboration when it launched the Health Matters initiative.

 “The goal with our Health Matters initiative was to look beyond the workplace and see what resources are available in the community around us,” Moenck said.

 Networking with the community can help a company’s wellness efforts gain momentum.
 Using external resources beyond workplace walls can also help companies change their views of their culture and their efforts.